wurstbroteater/HomeTemp/readme.md

 It is also possible to start the container via the following command.
-HomeTemp will use this container if the name of the container matches the name specified in `hometemp.ini`.
+HomeTemp will use this container if the name of the container matches the name specified in `config.ini`.

 ```sh
 docker run --name postgres-db -e POSTGRES_PASSWORD=<ENTER PASSWORD HERE> -d -p 5432:5432 postgres:latest